rubinius/whitepaper-code-compute-cash/README.md

 The primary process of any business is learning, not production, and microservices are an optimal structure for business.

-In this paper, we begin with the problem of applying new information to an existing system in a competitive market, and summarize existing procedural and structural flaws that complicate building digital products.
-Then we define the structure and function of microservices.
-Following that, we introducte features of the Rubinius platform that reflect the structure of microservices and aid building them.
-Finally, we illustrate benefits of microservices relative to the problems of building digital products.
+In this paper, we begin in [Part 1](problem.md) with the problem of applying new information to an existing system in a competitive market, and summarize existing procedural and structural flaws that complicate building digital products.
+Then we define the structure and function of microservices in [Part 2](solution.md).
+In [Part 3](platform.md) we introduce features of the Rubinius platform that reflect the structure of microservices and aid building them.
+Finally in [Part 4](benefits.md), we illustrate benefits of microservices relative to the problems of building digital products.

 ### A note on terminology